 Courses aimed at professional skills (a Capstone project, skills workshops and an internship)

-Students are required to take two compulsory methods courses in the first and second semester respectively: Statistical Methods for Social Sciences (Autumn) and Social Inquiry and Qualitative Methods for Development (Spring).
+Students are required to take two compulsory methods courses in the first and second semester respectively: Statistical Methods for Social Sciences (Autumn) and Social Inquiry and Qualitative Methods for International Affairs and Development (Spring).

 Each compulsory course is worth 6 credits.